Skip Ribbon Commands

 Getting enough sleep is also critical to staying healthy and thriving at school.
 Not getting enough sleep can affect memory, concentration, creativity and learning.
 In fact, lack of sleep is linked with lower academic performance, school attendance and tardiness.

-2. Stay up to date on checkups & immunizations
+2. Stay up-to-date on checkups & immunizations

 3. Tune in to your child's mental health